Přeskočit na obsah Přeskočit na navigaci Přeskočit na navigaci

 EXPORTS & IMPORTS

-Latvian exports contribute to nearly a third of GDP (GDP/export ratio in 2022 was 70.4%).
-Most of their export go to EU countries, the share of imports from EU countries stands at 73.1%.
+Latvian exports contribute to nearly a third of GDP (the GDP/export ratio in 2022 was 70.4%).
+Most of their export go to EU countries, and the share of imports from EU countries stands at 73.1%.

 Main import partners: